jundaz/jundaz.github.io/_pages/about.md

-in recent years, this projects aims to develop a novel method of texture synthesis and transfer based on a neural implicit representation of arbitrary object and provide a robust tool that would allow transfering such object as texture to arbitrary target surface
+in recent years, this projects aims to develop a novel method of texture synthesis and transfer based on a neural implicit representation of arbitrary object and provide a robust tool that would allow transfering such object as texture to arbitrary target surface.</div>
 [Project Page](https://github.com/jundaz/simple_neural_texture/)<br/>
 <p float="left">
   <img src="../images/beetles_spike.png" width="400"/>